Krishnawasthi/Multi-Threading/README.md

 ## Here thread is on the Sleeping state for 5 milli second
 <img width="1107" height="302" alt="image" src="https://github.com/user-attachments/assets/a09f0c08-6e33-4067-a582-9a2d734f5d95" />
 <img width="1105" height="127" alt="image" src="https://github.com/user-attachments/assets/f337dc2c-eeec-40ca-934e-3fbcb3bc1c04" />
+### If you directly call run method at the place of start() method it won't be multithreading this will be normal call for a method that is run() method.